California Council on Science and Technology (CCST) studies are viewed as valuable and credible

 - A balance of perspectives.
 Having the right expertise is not sufficient for success.
 It is

-also essential to evaluate the overall composition of the committee in terms of different
+also essential to evaluate the overall composition of the SC in terms of different experiences and

-experiences and perspectives.
-The goal is to ensure that the relevant points of view are, in CCST's
+perspectives.
+The goal is to ensure that the relevant points of view are, in CCST's judgment,

-judgment, reasonably balanced so that the committee can carry out its charge objectively and
+reasonably balanced so that the SC can carry out its charge objectively and credibly.

 - Screened for conflicts of interest.
-All provisional committee members are screened in
+All provisional SC members are screened in writing

-writing and in a confidential group discussion about possible conflicts of interest.
-For this purpose,
+and in a confidential group discussion about possible conflicts of interest.
+For this purpose, a

 individual because it could significantly impair the individual's objectivity or could create an